Want to know How to Come Out To Your Parents then i am sure this article for you.

-Hence, naturally this brings up a plethora of questions.
+Hence, naturally, this brings up a plethora of questions.
 How will they react?
 Will they accept me?
 Shall this news upset them?
 How should I say it?

-Tellingg your parents is a fairly big deal, not just because they shall now know your orientation.
+Telling your parents is a fairly big deal, not just because they shall now know your orientation.
 This also lets you own your sexuality, have the courage to be yourself and not live in secret anymore.

 We love to see love bloom in society, so here are some of our tips to ensure that coming out to your families is a lot easier and smoother than you’re imagining it might be!

 Think back and try to recollect how long it took you to get used to the idea that you were gay or lesbian.
 It’s impossible to expect our parents to adjust to this news straight-away with lightning speed.
 They need time to process the news, perhaps deal with their worrying.

 First and foremost, it is important to understand that there is no fixed age or time when you discover your sexual identity.
 It’s a constant lifetime process of finding yourself.
 Hence, there is no particular time or moment by when you have to tell your parents.

 They might help you bring it up with the other parent and make the situation easier for everyone.
 No one knows your parents quite like you do, so trust your instincts and decide whether you want to tell them separately or together.

-4. Pick the best possible time and place.
+4. Pick the Best Possible Time and Place.

 You can’t predict that things will definitely go your way when you come out to your parents, but it will make things easier for you if you choose a place and time that feels comfortable to you.
 There’s no such thing as ˜the perfect moment’, and if there’s one and you lose your nerve and let the opportunity pass, don’t sweat it.

-6. Are you scared of the barrage of questions that are invariably going to come your way?
+6. Are You Scared of The Barrage of Questions That are invariably going to Come your way?